HelpBot Assistant

-Setting size of cells in Angular Dashboard layout component
+Setting cell size in Angular Dashboard Layout component

-The entire layout dimensions are assigned based on the height and width of the parent element.
-Hence, a responsive or static layout can be created by assigning a percentage or static dimension values to the parent element.
-The layout adapts to mobile resolutions by transforming the entire layout into a stacked orientation, so that, the panels will be displayed in a vertical column.
+The entire layout dimensions are based on the height and width of the parent element.
+A responsive or static layout can be created by assigning percentage or static dimension values to the parent element.
+The layout automatically adapts to mobile resolutions by transforming into a stacked orientation so that the panels display in a vertical column.

-The Dashboard Layout is a grid structured component which can be split into subsections of equal size known as cells.
-The total number of cells in each row is defined by using the columns property of the component.
-The width of each cell will be auto calculated based on the total number of cells placed in a row and the height of a cell will be same as that of its width.
+The Dashboard Layout component uses a grid structure that divides into subsections of equal size called cells.
+The total number of cells in each row is defined using the columns property of the component.
+The component auto-calculates the width of each cell based on the total number of cells in a row and the height of a cell will be same as that of its width.
 However, the height of these cells can also be configured to any desired size using the cellAspectRatio property (cellwidth/cellheight ratio) which defines the cell width to height ratio.

-The number of rows within the layout has no limits and can have any number of rows based on the panels count and position.
-Panels which acts as data containers will be placed or positioned over these cells.
+The layout supports an unlimited number of rows based on the panel count and position.
+Panels act as data containers and are placed over these cells.

-In a dashboard, the data to be held by the panel in a cell may be of different size, hence different cell dimensions may be required in different scenarios.
-In this case, the size of these grid cells can be modified to the required size using the columns and cellAspectRatio properties.
+Dashboard panels may need to hold data of different sizes, requiring different cell dimensions in various scenarios.
+The size of grid cells can be modified using the columns and cellAspectRatio properties.

-The following sample demonstrates how to modify a cell size using the columns and cellAspectRatio properties.
-In the following sample, the width of the parent element is divided into 5 equal cells based on the columns property value resulting the width of each cell as 100px.
-The height of these cells will be 50px based on the cellAspectRatio value 100/50 (i.e., for every 100px of width, 50px will be the height of the cell).
+The following sample demonstrates how to modify cell size using the columns and cellAspectRatio properties.
+In this sample, the parent element width is divided into 5 equal cells based on the columns property value, resulting in each cell having a width of 100px.
+The cell height is 50px based on the cellAspectRatio value 100/50 (i.e., for every 100px of width, 50px will be the height of the cell).

 import { Component, ViewEncapsulation } from '@angular/core';